What is Non-Conforming Loan?

-Non-Conforming Loan is a loan given to the borrower who do not pass the traditional guidelines of loan issuance and have high loan to value ratio, lower credit quality, or don’t offer a collateral.
-Such loans are risky as they don’t meet the guidelines of government agencies, hence they can’t be re-sold by lenders to agencies like Fannie Mae or Freddie Mac.
-Due to the riskiness, the interest rate charged on this loan is higher and it is advisable to use all traditional methods before applying for this loan.
+A non-conforming loan is a loan given to the borrower who does not pass the standard guidelines of loan issuance and has a high loan to value ratio, lower credit quality, or does not offer collateral.
+Such loans are risky as they do not meet the guidelines of government agencies.
+Hence, lenders cannot resell them to agencies like Fannie Mae or Freddie Mac.
+Due to the riskiness, the interest rate charged on this loan is higher.
+Therefore, it is advisable to use all traditional methods before applying for this loan.

 How does Non-Conforming Loan Work?

-If a borrower requires a loan using the traditional method, then he approaches lenders who are ready to give loans without being stringent on all the factors.
-The lenders are taking a risk as the loans are Non-Conforming, which means they can’t sell it to government agencies to free up their cash to issue further loans at the current rate.
-So the lenders will be losing liquidity and taking risks.
+If a borrower requires a loan using the traditional method, he approaches lenders ready to give loans without being stringent on all the factors.
+However, the lenders are taking a risk as the loans are non-conforming, which means they cannot sell them to government agencies to free up their cash to issue further loans at the current rate.
+So, the lenders will be losing liquidity and taking risks.
 For this reason, they demand a higher interest rate from borrowers.
-Borrowers are also benefited as they are getting loans without meeting all the criteria.
+Borrowers benefit as they get loans without meeting all the criteria.

 Non-Conforming Loan Types